mariodavid/mariodavid.github.io/_drafts/salesforce-through-the-lens-of-a-java-dev-2.md

 On the one hand, there is the target audience of tech-savvy business people and Administrators, which need and benefit most of this kind of development.

-On the other hand, Salesforce runs the solutions, the users' design on their behalf as part of the Software-as-a-Service offering.
+On the other hand, Salesforce runs software that is defined by builders/developers as part of the Software-as-a-Service offering.
 This means that they have to take care that the stuff that some builder/developer creates is not going wild when running their solution on their servers.

 One example of this would be that I, as a builder/developer cannot create something, that affects any other application that runs on Salesforce by another client.

-Declarative development tools are much more controllable & restrictable from the SaaS runtime perspective of Salesforce than imperative development mechanisms are.
+Declarative development tools are much more controllable & restrictable from the SaaS runtime perspective of Salesforce over imperative development mechanisms.

 Besides those two concrete Salesforce related reasons for declarative development, there is an even more fundamental reason: it is oftentimes simply not necessary to use imperative development when the higher-level abstractions of declarative development are sufficient.

-To make this abstract explanation about declarative vs. imperative development a little bit more concrete, let's take a look at various UI configuration examples that show how to do certain things are expressed through declarative development.
+To make this abstract explanation about declarative vs. imperative development a little bit more concrete, let's take a look at various UI configuration examples that show how certain things are expressed through declarative development.

 ## Salesforce Declarative Development Technologies